kevin-zhaoshuai/patch-web-docker/README.md

 libvirt
 openstack/nova

-Use docker-compose to integrate the container
+Use docker-compose to integrate the container,the port of the whole project is 8099, the mysql port is 3306
-**: Git code container need to connect the mysql db container using --link when "docker run"
+**: Git code container need to connect the mysql db container using --link when "docker run" or modify the docker-compose ymal

 TODO:
 add apache2 to Django container